borgbackup/borg/docs/installation.rst

 Virtualenv_ can be used to build and install |project_name| without affecting the system Python or requiring root access.

+Important:
+if you install into a virtual environment, you need to activate the virtual env first (``source borg-env/bin/activate``).
+Alternatively, directly run ``borg-env/bin/borg`` (or symlink that into some directory that is in your PATH so you can just run ``borg``).

 The llfuse_ python package is also required if you wish to mount an archive as a FUSE filesystem.
 Only FUSE >= 2.8.0 can support llfuse.